A diagram showing four mobile phone screens and one tablet with content.

 Let's look at how each principle can make mobile UX better:

-4. Consistency and standards: Follow platform conventions.
-Buttons and gestures should work the same across your app.
+4. Consistency and standards: Follow platform conventions—buttons and gestures should work the same across your app.

 6. Recognition rather than recall: Make objects, actions and options visible.
 The user should not have to remember information from one part of the interface to another.

 10. Help and documentation: Even though the goal is an intuitive design, provide users with help and FAQs.
-Make sure the help is easy to search and tailored to the user’s current task.
+Make sure that the help is easy to search and tailored to the user’s current task.

 Leverage the USE scorecard to evaluate Mobile UX

 You can leverage the USE Scorecard to check Mobile UX.
 It means you can look at your app in three key areas: Usefulness, Satisfaction and Ease of use.
 This method gives a clear way to see if your mobile app meets what users want and expect.
-Here's how to use the USE Scorecard in your review:
+So, here's how to use the USE Scorecard in your review:

 Usefulness